It's Easy to Make a Product. It's Hard to Stand Out. How Can Framing in Marketing Change That?

 And you know what?
 People love it!
 They have taken a totally unique approach to the topic and found the right audience for their type of niche and framing in marketing.

-If you found this content useful, you should check out this post about a content creation hack that can predict your success.
+If you found this content useful, you should check out this post about demystifying consumer behaviour and why maths doesn’t work in marketing.

 If you want to grow your brand with some simple hacks anyone can do, let me know.
 Get a head start, because many tech companies are missing out on this!